arrangabriel/IT1901-project-gr23/design-documentation/project-architecture/README.md

 # Project Architecture

-This directory contains pdf renders of the plant.UML diagrams.
-The source code for these diagrams can be found inside the get-fit directory.
+This directory contains pdf renders and source code for the plantUML diagrams.